-Mental Health and Well Being:
+Mental Health and Well Being (KCSIE Sept 2020):

-Schools have an important role to play in supporting the mental health and wellbeing of their pupils.

-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Governing bodies and proprietors should ensure they have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.

-Schools and colleges can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
-More information can be found in the mental health and behaviour in schools guidance50.

-At Our Lady of Lourdes CMAT there is a focus on the mental health and well-being of pupils.
-One member of staff is currently training as a Mental Health First Aider with a plan to have a further staff trained and there to be one Mental Health First Aider in situ at all Trust schools by the end of the academic year 2020.

-Further support is available on the NSPCC website regarding Mental health and suicidal thoughts: "Mental illness and suicidal thoughts can affect anyone, of any age, of any background, at any time.
+- Schools have an important role to play in supporting the mental health and wellbeing of their pupils. - Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Governing bodies and proprietors should ensure they have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems. - Schools and colleges can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
+More information can be found in the mental health and behaviour in schools guidance48. - At Our Lady of Lourdes CMAT there is a focus on the mental health and well-being of pupils. - At least one member of staff in each school is a Mental Health First Aider with a plan to have a further staff trained in the future - Further support is available on the NSPCC website regarding Mental health and suicidal thoughts49: "Mental illness and suicidal thoughts can affect anyone, of any age, of any background, at any time.
 Like with physical illnesses, people don't choose to have a mental health problem.
 And they need the appropriate care to get better.
 Mental illness and suicidal thoughts are common issues for young people.
 It can be difficult to know if a child is suffering as they often keep it to themselves.
 But we're here to help you spot the signs and know how to support them."